awslabs/aws-iot-device-client/README.md

 ### Sample Claim Certificate Policy

 Claim Certificate policy will allow the Device Client to use the claim certificate to securely connect to AWS IoT Core and provision the device.
-It is worth noting here that the Claim certificate policy restricts Device Client to only provision the device; meaning, it will not allow the Device Client to start/run any other feature apart from Fleet Provisioning.
+Please note, the Claim certificate policy example provided below restricts the Device Client to only provision the device; it does not enable the Device Client to interact with any other cloud side features apart from Fleet Provisioning.

 You can navigate to the *AWS IoT console -> Secure -> Policies* to create and attach a policy to the claim certificate.